Enrolling your pet in Home-to-Home

 - The animal’s training history (especially whether or not the animal is housebroken); and

 - The owner’s reason for putting the animal up for adoption.

 Note that The Anti-Cruelty Society reserves the right to deny any request for a courtesy post or to remove any existing posts at our discretion.

 Adopting a pet in the Home-to-Home program

 The Anti-Cruelty Society makes no claims regarding the people using this service or the animals presented here.
 This is solely a platform for people attempting to re-home animal(s) in their care.
 We do not vouch for the honesty or accuracy of the statements made by either party in these transactions and cannot guarantee either the health or temperament of these animals.
 We encourage all parties to use caution and common sense when meeting people you do not know.
 This service can be a valuable opportunity to keep animals out of shelters and transition them into new homes with a minimum of stress, if used wisely.
-We would appreciate any feedback you wish to provide about your experience using this program, in order to improve it success.
+In order to improve its success, we would appreciate any feedback you wish to provide about your experience using this program.
 Comments or questions can be sent to firstname.lastname@example.org.